chrisnorman7/emote_utils/emote_utils/README.md

-A library for working with emotes in text-based games, such as MOO.
+A library for working with emote strings in text-based games, such as MOO.

 ## Usage